davidmiller11/jammer/README.md

 #Jammer README

-* add background on project, what it does, how i built it.
+* Add background on project, what it does, how I built it.

 ##Links